Good health is a Gift.

 All data that must be stored to the extent and duration described for the proper technical implementation of the video consultation is transmitted to a server in the data center.

-The technical provision of the servers for the provision of the video consultation service is carried out by Oncare GmbH.
+The technical provision of the servers for the provision of the video consultation service is carried outby Oncare GmbH.
+Oncare GmbH, as the technical provider of the platform, is contractually bound as a processor under Art.
+28 GDPR and processes personal data solely on behalf of myon.clinic and for the agreed purposes.

 We would like to inform you about your rights as a data subject.
 These rights include, in particular: